RostCS/DU-FuelScreen/README.md

  - Verify that the names of the tanks does not contain symbols, as this can conflict with the lua code
  - Verify that you are not attempting to link more than 9 tanks to the programming board

-## Use on Payed Constructs

-The script is free to use on payed and personal ships, however I would appreciate to be notified if it's being used on a sold construct/blueprint, as well as a link to this github provided to the buyer, so buyers can update their script at a later date.

 ## Support

 Any issues or suggestions?
 You can contact me at either of these locations: